Host a Wine Tasting Party

-2. Things You Will Need to Throw a Wine Tasting Party
+Things You Need to Throw a Wine Tasting Party

 One bottle of wine will serve a 2 ounce taste for up to 12 people.
 Plan on tasting a total of five or six different wines during the event.
 It’s overwhelming to sample too many.
 Serve the wine in clear wine glasses with stems.
 People should be able to see the wine.
 Guests should hold the glasses by the stem so that they do not affect the temperature of the wine.

 Provide pitchers of water and dump buckets.
 These can be used to rinse the glasses between wines and some guests may have leftover wine they want to dump.
 Plain crackers should be available so tasters can cleanse their palate between wines.
-Print off Wine Scoring Sheets and provide pens for each guests to evaluate the wines.
+Print off simple wine scoring sheets and provide pens for each guests to evaluate the wines.

 It’s a good idea to feed your guests when they first arrive.
 You don’t want them drinking wine on an empty stomach.
 Avoid strong flavored foods that will interfere with the flavors of the wine.
 This means no spicy foods, strong-flavored cheeses, or salty dishes (although they can be served after the tasting of the wines is concluded).